Flook1/IE/noteFileStructure.md

 Other folders, styles | utils | z_temp | z_test
 These are just more generic folders, shouldnt be used much. more for top level and temporary testing stuff.

+Top level components & lib, this is specifically for shadcn, we wont be using it specifically, we will be sticking to src file.